roytang/blog/content/post/2010/06/coming-back-to-writing.md

 I've also been worried about the sort of things that I write; like a lot of bloggers I somehow fell into the mindset that I should limit myself to a specific set of topics such as software development or Philippine politics or whatever.
 It's a bit ridiculous, this isn't a topical blog, it's a personal website and I can (and should) write about whatever I damn well please.

-Sidebar: If you're wondering &#8220;Why write a blog at all?&#8221;, try reading [&#8220;You should write blogs&#8221; by Steve Yegge.][4].
+Sidebar: If you're wondering "Why write a blog at all?&#8221;, try reading ["You should write blogs&#8221; by Steve Yegge.][4].
 Looking over his reasons why not to blog, I don't even have the luxury of claiming I don't have enough time, not since I quit my job.
 (Hmm, I should probably write about that in a future post&#8230;)

 So anyway, let's put this ramble to an end.
 I'll be writing regularly again for now, probably five times a week.
 Wish me luck!